Herman Li: Guitars

-Li uses Ibanez E-Gen guitars, his signature Ibanez models based on his old Ibanez S Series, which was retired from stage at the end of the Inhuman Rampage tour.
+Li uses Ibanez E-Gen guitars, his signature Ibanez models are based on his old Ibanez S Series, which was retired from stage at the end of the Inhuman Rampage tour.
 The EGEN18 has a "Transparent Violet Flat" finish (transparent purple on a flamed-maple top), and the EGEN8 has a "Platinum Blonde" finish (natural wood finish with a flamed-maple top).
 Both have a rosewood fingerboard and gold hardware.
 The E-Gen model has many unique features and improvements over a standard S, including its versatile tone selection with coil tap switching for both the bridge and neck pickups, Edge Zero bridge (the EGEN8 has Edge III), custom DiMarzio HLM pickups (the EGEN8 has Ibanez pickups) and an extended scoop on the lower horn of the body, as well as a "Kung-Fu grip" on the upper horn shaped by Li's hand.
 It is currently Ibanez's flagship model for S body style guitars.

 On 9 May 2010 Li announced via Facebook that he had received a custom-made Ibanez 7-string guitar.
 No details are known yet about this guitar, other than it has seven strings, and it is unknown whether it will be mass-produced for his E-Gen signature line.

 Before the E-Gen, he had been known to play Ibanez S Prestige guitars.
 An Ibanez S470SOL (Japanese build 1995), a seven string Ibanez 540S7 (Japanese build 1991) (used in Revolution Deathsquad, Storming the Burning Fields, before the second verse and in the outro of Heartbreak Armageddon and the bridge section of Operation Ground and Pound), and an Ibanez S540FMTTS (Japanese build 1995).
 He has also been seen playing an Ibanez S2170FB and an Ibanez S2170FW.
 He also owns an Ibanez Jem7BSB, which has been used on every DragonForce album for recording rhythm guitar parts, an Ibanez J Custom RG, an Ibanez RG2228 (8-string model), and a PRS Modern Eagle, which he received as a gift from Paul Reed Smith and can be seen in the studio.
+In 2025, PRS released a limited-edition signature model for Li, the Chleo, which revised many of the brand's classic design elements and feature Li's own signature Fishman Fluence Signature Series Omniforce pickups.

 Amplifiers and effects

-Li is currently building a brand new rig, as stated on his official website.

 Li uses a Kemper Profiler as his primary amplifier.

-Popular culture
+Impact

 Li and fellow band member Sam Totman are featured as performing twin guitar solos of the power metal song "Through the Fire and Flames" which has appeared in several video games.
-In the Guitar Hero rhythm game series, the song first featured in Guitar Hero III: Legends of Rock as an unlockable bonus song, and later appeared in Guitar Hero Smash Hits and Guitar Hero Live, as well as Rock Band 3 as DLC.
+In the Guitar Hero rhythm game series, the song first featured in Guitar Hero III: Legends of Rock as an unlockable bonus song.
+The song later appeared in Guitar Hero Smash Hits and Guitar Hero Live, as well as Rock Band 3 as downloadable content.
 The song also featured in Rocksmith 2014.

-Notable awards and achievements
+Accolades

 Li has won and featured in the following awards: